Warsash: History

 In the 19th century Warsash started to expand in size and importance when shipbuilding moved across the river from Hamble-le-Rice.
 Along the coast Newtown was also expanding, the salterns had expanded into a chemical works and an iron smelting industry had started.
 By the mid-19th century the two communities had been linked by road, with housing along these roads filling the open space to create one community.

 By the end of 19th century the lack of threat from the French had sent the shipbuilding industry into decline.
 The iron and chemical works were also declining.
 The main sources of income for the area were the burgeoning strawberry growing industry and traditional fishing and agriculture.
 Alongside these industries grew businesses providing refreshments and services to visitors to the area, especially those of the new leisure sailing pursuits.
-At the crossroads in the centre of the village there is an unusual clock tower built around 1900, an example of the prosperity the leisure industry brought.

 Warsash Clock Tower

 Warsash House Estate built a tower faced by a clock in the centre of the village to hold up to 6,000 gallons of water.
 In present days the water tower has been removed and the clock tower is a private residence.